Back in 2013 (when this post was first published), it was quite fashionable to ‘quit sugar’.

-Diabetes is linked to poor brain health
+Diabetes is linked to poor brain health.

-And if you have diabetes you’re also at greater risk for general cognitive decline as you age. 🌱
+And if you have diabetes, you’re also at greater risk for general cognitive decline as you age. 🌱

 Scientists are still unravelling the exact molecular pathways and mechanisms that link diabetes and dementia, but it’s most likely a combination of the effects of insulin resistance, vascular pathology, oxidative stress, glucocorticoid excess and inflammation. 🌟

 Not too worried because you don’t have diabetes?
 Well, hold back on that chocolate…

 Higher blood sugar levels are associated with higher dementia risk, even among people who do not have diabetes 🌱

 Associate Professor Paul K. Crane, one of the authors from the University Washington School of Medicine, said,

 “What we found was that people with higher levels of glucose had a higher risk of dementia, on average, than did people with lower levels of glucose …

-“There was no threshold value for lower glucose values where risk leveled off.”
+There was no threshold value for lower glucose values where risk levelled off.”Paul K. Crane

 Rather depressingly, the authors reported that they have not yet found evidence that dementia risk could be lowered even if people ate less sugar.

 “Your body turns your food into glucose, so your blood sugar levels depend not only on what you eat but also on your individual metabolism: how your body handles your food…

-“While that is interesting and important, we have no data to suggest that people who make changes to lower their glucose improve their dementia risk.” 🌟Paul K. Crane
+While that is interesting and important, we have no data to suggest that people who make changes to lower their glucose improve their dementia risk.” 🌟Paul K. Crane

-It’s not all bad news though.
+It’s not all bad news.

 Professor Crane and the ACT study group have previously found that exercise lowers the risk of dementia developing (as have numerous other studies).

 About Dr Sarah